Northrop Grumman RQ-4 Global Hawk: U.S. Air Force

 On 11 November 2015, an EQ-4 became the first Global Hawk aircraft to reach 500 sorties.
 All three EQ-4s in operation supported OIR.
 Upon landing, maintainers could complete ground maintenance and make the aircraft mission ready again within five hours.
 Missions could last up to 30 hours, with each aircraft getting a "day off" in between combat flights.
 On 1 April 2017, the EQ-4 program completed 1,000 continuous sorties, without incurring a single maintenance cancellation, while supporting OIR.

 On 4 April 2016, it was reported that a USAF Global Hawk had completed its third flight over Germany under an initiative (the European Reassurance Initiative) to reassure NATO members concerned over the Russo-Ukrainian war.
 Germany opened its airspace for up to five Global Hawk flights a month until the middle of October 2016.
 The Naval Air Station Sigonella, Sicily-based Global Hawk flies over Italian and French airspace and an air corridor through Germany with its sensors switched off on its way to its area of operations over the Baltic Sea.

 In 2017, the USAF decided to begin the process of training enlisted airmen to fly the RQ-4 due to a shortage of pilots and an increased demand for the Global Hawk's capabilities.
 The RQ-4 is currently the only aircraft enlisted pilots are flying.

 On 16 August 2018, a Global Hawk, assigned to 12th Reconnaissance Squadron, took off from Beale AFB, California, and landed at Eielson Air Force Base, Alaska for Red Flag – Alaska.
 This was the first time an RQ-4 had landed in Alaska during a simulated combat training exercise.

 On 21 April 2021, a Global Hawk was reported to have made a reconnaissance flight in an airspace off the coast of southern Crimea which Russia had temporarily closed up to 19000 m from Sevastopol to Feodosiya, issuing a relevant NOTAM.
-The Global Hawk reportedly departed from Naval Air Station Sigonella on Sicily.
+The Global Hawk reportedly departed from Naval Air Station Sigonella in Sicily.

 On 22 February 2022, a Global Hawk was reported to have made a reconnaissance flight over Southeastern Ukraine coinciding with a NOTAM order by Ukrainian government and increased Russian military activity.
 The Global Hawk departed from Naval Air Station Sigonella on Sicily.

+Iran claimed that a Global Hawk entered the country's airspace over the Gulf region prior to retreating during the 2026 Iran war.